cs1302uga/cs1302-hw05/README.md

 1. Make sure you are in the `cs1302-hw05` directory.
 In your notes, write the exact command to:
    1. Compile `Driver.java` specifying `bin` as the default package location for your compiled code.
-You may need to import any class(es) that are contained in external packages.
+You may need to import any class(es) that are contained in external packages and add the JAR file to the classpath since `Driver` depends on `Node`.

+   1. Run `cs1302.list.Driver`.
-      **NOTE:** This program has dependencies on compiled code in two locations:

-      i) the compiled code you placed into `bin`; and ii) the compiled code in the JAR file.
+      **NOTE:** This program has dependencies on compiled code in two locations: i) the compiled code you placed into `bin`; and ii) the compiled code in the JAR file.
 You will need to place the paths to the default package locations for both on the class path in order to run your program.
 You can accomplish this using following option to `javac`: `-cp bin:phase1.jar`.

-   1. Run `cs1302.list.Driver`.

 1. Write the output from the program in your notes.
 If your output for lines 10, 11, 12, and 13 (from `CODE BLOCK 5`) and line 17 (from `CODE BLOCK 7`) does not match the output from the